sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 - [x] open the band's social media home page in a new browser tab when I click on the corresponding social media icon link.
 - [x] view The Vintage Caravan Copyright mention in the footer.

+[x] This item is marked as complete.
+The checkbox is checked.

 ### Design <a name="Design"></a>

 When it's come to The Vintage Caravan, I first think about *Rock'n Roll music* and *Island* so this is why I have designed my entire project around the *starry night sky* with splendid *Northern Lights* idea and dark colors.